-Scope of work is defined as "the type and extent of research and analysis in an assignment".
-An appraiser must properly identify the problem to be solved in order to determine the appropriate scope of work.
+The scope of work concept was adopted by the Uniform Act Final Rule effective Feb.
+3, 2005.
+The scope of work and development of an appraisal depends on the complexity of the appraisal problem.
+An Appraiser must properly identify the problem to be solved in order to determine the appropriate scope of work.
 Scope of work includes but is not limited to